MOUDDENEHamza/Morpion/README.md

 -----------------------------------------------PRESENTATION-----------------------------------------------------

-This project is about creating a simple morpion game in C language.
+This project is about creating a simple morpion game in C language using SDL library.

 -----------------------------------------------COMPILE & RUN----------------------------------------------------